Link Search Menu Expand Document

 • We’ll backlog groom our backlog on a weekly basis for an hour.

-• An engineer will chair the session and we’ll look at any new tickets coming in to the backlog, both in terms of bigger support tickets and, where applicable and asked for by a project lead, project tickets.
+• An EM will chair the session and we’ll look at any new tickets coming in to the backlog, both in terms of bigger support tickets and, where applicable and asked for by a project lead, project tickets.

-• We’ll size only user stories with Fibonacci sequence (1,2,3,5,8,13..)
+• We’ll size only project tickets with Fibonacci sequence (1,2,3,5,8,13..)

 • To size tickets a tool will be use to calculate story points average.
 The closest point is chosen and who disagree can open a discussion on re-evaluating the ticket based on his opinions.